EMMANUEL-07/Deep-Task/README.md

 2. Functions are restricted to perform operations inline with their http methods, to aid simplicity. (i.e a get request only retrieves and not more than that.)
 3. Average values stored were rounded down to integers.

+4. Committed environment variables for ease of use

 Thank you.